Is a website worth it for a small trade business?

 You're on the tools all day and can't answer the phone with your hands full.
 A website doesn't stop.
 Someone searching "emergency plumber" near you at 9pm finds it, sees you cover their area, reads two reviews and taps to call.
 That call lands the next morning instead of going to whoever did have a site.
 The value isn't the page itself, it's the jobs it catches while you're busy being a tradesman.

-A one-off site is something you own outright, like a van or a tool.
-It keeps working long after the cost is forgotten.
-That's the difference between a website and a lead platform: one is a thing you bought, the other is rent you pay forever for leads you share.
+A done-for-you site keeps working for you every hour of every day, and every enquiry it catches comes straight to you.
+That's the difference between your own website and a lead platform: one is a flat monthly fee for a site that's yours alone, the other is rent you pay forever for leads you share.
 We weigh that up in full in Checkatrade vs your own website.

 The maths: what one won job does to the sums

-A small-trade website typically pays for itself with a single job, then everything it wins after that is profit, because the cost is one-off while the work it brings in keeps coming.
+A small-trade website typically pays for itself with a single job a month, and the flat monthly fee stays the same however much work it brings in.

 The first-year sum, written out

-Say £395 to build and £20 a month to host: £635 in year one, £240 a year after that.
+Say £50 every four weeks, all-in: thirteen payments, so £650 across the first year, with the build, hosting, domain and upkeep all inside it and no deposit to find.
 Now put it against your day rate.
-If you charge £250 a day and the site wins you three days of work over a year it would otherwise have missed, that's £750 against £635, in profit in year one alone.
-By year two you're paying £240 to host an asset that's still winning work.
+If you charge £250 a day and the site wins you three days of work over a year it would otherwise have missed, that's £750 against £650, in profit before the twelve months are out.
+Every year after, the same flat fee keeps the site built, hosted and ranking while it carries on winning work, and after the first twelve months the website is yours to keep.
 You don't need a flood of leads.
 You need a handful, and the maths already works.

 Compare it to renting leads

 A lead platform can run £70 to £150 a month or more, every month, for leads you compete on against three or four other trades.
 Spend a year on that and you've paid well over a grand for shared enquiries you don't own.
-Your own site costs less over two years and the calls come straight to you.
-For a small business watching every pound, the one-off almost always wins.
-The tradesman website cost page lays the real figures side by side.
+Your own site costs far less and the calls come straight to you.
+For a small business watching every pound, a flat monthly fee for a site that's yours almost always wins.
+The trade website design pages lay the real figures side by side.

 Trust converts the click